 “No, Della.
 The threat to our community is sitting in that witness chair,” John Merrick said.
 “Madame Attorney General, I know you, and I respect you.
 But it is time to play hardball.
 Everybody knows that you plan to run for Governor next year.
 If you refuse to release our client, my daughter and I will schedule viewings of this sexual assault tape in our offices with selected press members, with the Rome family in attendance, to answer questions.
 The media will hound you about this every day of your campaign.
 Your campaign will sink like the Titanic.”

 Della Baxter stared at Mathilda Ling for several uncomfortable seconds.
-Finally, Ling muttered, almost imperceptibly: “Checkmate.”
+Finally, Baxter muttered, almost imperceptibly.

+“Checkmate.”

-The Illinois Attorney General faced John Merrick and stated simply: “All right, we’ll drop the charges against your client, forthwith.”
+The Illinois Attorney General faced John Merrick.

+“All right, we’ll drop the charges against your client forthwith.”

-Ronnie turned to Superintendent Green, who was looking discouraged, and said: “Javion, our law firm is going to sue the city over this: the abuse of our client in police custody and the rape of our other client by a member of the Police force.”
+Ronnie turned to Superintendent Green, who looked discouraged.

+“Javion, our law firm will sue the city over this: the abuse of our client in police custody and the rape of our other client by a member of the Police force.”

 “As you should, Ronnie.
 I don’t know what to say.
 I’m flabbergasted.
 Will you let us use your evidence to prosecute Captain Baggs?”